Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Introduction

 \subsection{Organization of the paper}

 The rest of this paper is organized as follows.
 Section~\ref{sect:prelims} introduces the SINR model as well as useful technical preliminaries.
 Section~\ref{sect:wakeup} presents the algorithm to achieve wakeup of nodes.
+Section~\ref{sect:backbone} presents the protocols to create and utilize a backbone subnetwork.
 Section~\ref{sect:multi-broadcast} develops the protocol for achieving multi-broadcast.
-Section~\ref{sect:backbone} presents the protocols to create and utilize a backbone subnetwork.
 We briefly present conclusions and an open problem in Section~\ref{sect:conclusions}.